mtthwm/FPrimeStarter/README.md

 3. Open the command pallette with ctrl + shift + p
 4. Run "Dev Containers: Reopen in Container"
 5. Run fprime-utils to create a project

+# Acknowledgements
+Thanks to (Esteban Duran) [https://astroesteban.github.io/] for creating the F' devcontainer repo this was based on.